-If it is considered that care provided in a residential or nursing home is the right way forward for you, we can support you to make the move as easy as possible.
+If care provided in a residential or nursing home is the right way forward for you, we can support you to make the move as easy as possible.

-This booklet will tell you about the financial considerations and help available to meet the cost of living in a care home.
+This fact sheet will help you understand the financial assessment process connected with contributing towards the cost for residential care provided in a care home.
+It tells you about the financial considerations and help available to meet the cost of living in a care home.

 The rules for calculating charges and the amount someone will be asked to pay towards care home costs are complex.
-We follow rules and limits set by the Scottish Government.
-It is not possible to go into every detail here and this booklet should be used as a general guide only.
+This is a general guide, as rules and limits are set by the Scottish Government and it is not possible to go into every detail.